 1987: Congress is petitioned by the National Women's History Project and passes the first Women's History Month.
 The acting President has issued annual proclamations declaring March as Women's History Month ever since!

 2011: President Obama released Women in America: Indicators of Social and Economic Well-Being, the first comprehensive report on women since 1963

 Women's History Month: Themes

-The National Women's History Project identifies a theme and honorees each year.
+The National Women's History Alliance identifies a theme and honorees each year.

 Themes By Year

 1988: "Reclaiming the Past, Rewriting the Future"

 1989: "Heritage of Strength and Vision"

 1990: "Courageous Voices - Echoing in Our Lives"